-Children are assessed half termly against the three key areas: head, heart and hands.
-All staff have access to the Assessment Excel document on the school's learning platform.
+Children are assessed half termly against the Real PE assessment wheels.
+All teaching staff have access to the Assessment wheels document on the school's learning platform.

 Photographs from PE lessons are recorded in Whole Class Topic Books each half term.